GSA/digitalgov.gov/content/news/2017/03/2017-03-08-digitalgov-readers-and-subscribers-we-want-to-talk-to-you-again.md

 slug: digitalgov-readers-and-subscribers-we-want-to-talk-to-you-again
 date: 2017-03-08 1:19:51 -0400
 title: 'DigitalGov Readers and Subscribers: We Want to Talk to You (Again)'
-summary: ' We at DigitalGov want to hear more about you &#8211; your job, your role, the challenges you face &mdash; all of it &mdash; as you work to deliver more secure, effective, and reliable'
+summary: 'We at DigitalGov want to hear more about you &#8211; your job, your role, the challenges you face &mdash; all of it &mdash; as you work to deliver more secure, effective, and reliable digital services for the public.'
 authors:
   - digitalgov-team
 topics: